G.D. Estoril Praia: Decline and revival

 The next season saw them begin their football life in the Segunda Divisão.
 Estoril played in the division for 22 years before gaining promotion to the top flight again.
 Following the appointment of experienced English manager Jimmy Hagan in 1973 who prior to being appointed as manager of Estoril had managed Benfica to three consecutive league titles in 1970–71, 1971–72 and 1972–73 as well as a Taça de Portugal in the 1971–72 season he helped the club achieve promotion to Primeira Liga.
 The club's return saw them finish an impressive eighth place in the league as well as a quarter-finalist in the cup competition.
 The next ten years saw the club remain in a stable position finishing in mid-table positions up until the mid-1980s.

 In the late 1980s, the club appointed Fernando Santos as manager.
 A young coach who had played for the club during his professional career in the 1970s who had retired due to several injuries.
 He helped the club rebuild itself and improve its players and after three years in charge he helped them gain promotion once again to the top flight at the age of 36.
-During his time he helped the club establish themselves as a Primeira Liga club up until the 1993–94 season where he left the club for Estrela da Amadora and Estoril in that very season were relegated to the second tier.
+During his time he helped the club establish themselves as a Primeira Liga club up until the 1993–94 season, when he left the club for Estrela da Amadora, and Estoril in that very season were relegated to the second tier.

-Since the departure of Fernando Santos as manager in 1994 the club has been lurking around the Liga de Honra.
-Since the Liga de Honra's establishment the club has participated in fourteen seasons in that division.
+After the departure of Fernando Santos as manager in 1994, the club was stuck around the Liga de Honra (D2).
+Since after the Liga de Honra's establishment the club participated in fourteen seasons in that division.
 In the 1998–99 Liga de Honra season, the club suffered relegation to the third tier of Portuguese football for the first time in their history.
-Since then the club has suffered several promotions and relegation.
+Then the club suffered several promotions and relegations.